teuben/nemo/README.md

 ## Installation

-There are a few different ways to install NEMO, here is a basic example that works most of the time on most Linux distros (assuming you have the preconditions):
+There are a few different ways to install NEMO.
+Here is a simple example that works most of the time on most Linux (including WSL) distros:

          git clone https://github.com/teuben/nemo
          cd nemo